kwarodom/Sudoku-AI-Problem/README.md

 - Step2: Download the aind-environment-windows.yml at the installation folder
 - Step3: "$conda env create -f aind-environment-windows.yml" to create the environment.
 - Step4: then "$activate aind" to enter the environment.

+### To get started please check out >> Solving a Sudoku with AI - Lessons Problem.ipynb